AlejandroMB05/Study-Hour-Calculator/README.md

 # Description

-Study hours are the time tou spend studying or taking classes.
+Study hours are the time you spend studying or taking classes.

 The user enters their amount of classes and how long each of them last.